rhodyprog4ds/BrownFall25/portfolio/altforms.md

 (check1ideas)=
-# Alternatives to Extending Assignments for Level 3
+# Alternatives to Extending Assignments for Innovatie

-These are other ways you can earn level 3 acheivements besides adding onto previous assigments.
+These are other ways you can earn innovative besides adding onto previous assigments.

-If your goal is, for example, a B+ (you need 5 level 3s) you could only do 1-2 skills per portfolio check (there are 4 checks).